 This means that West Virginia residents have an added benefit since the use of all handheld devices was banned as a primary law in July 2013.
 A primary ban allows a police officer to pull a driver over for using a handheld device even if the driver hasn’t committed another traffic offense.
 A secondary ban is different in that a police officer has to witness another traffic offense before they can stop a driver for using their handheld device.

 According to the National Highway Traffic Safety Administration (NHTSA), over 3,000 people were killed, in distraction-related accidents in the United States in 2013, while about 424,000 people were injured.
-Texting while driving greatly increases the risk of an accident.
+Texting while driving greatly increases the risk of a car accident.
 In fact, texting while driving is about six times more likely to cause an accident than driving while intoxicated.
 It can increase the chances of a crash by 23 times and slows a driver’s brake reaction speed by 18%.

 This research aims to reveal the effectiveness of various types of texting bans across different states, so that lawmakers can see what types of distracted driving laws help improve traffic safety the most.
 This study was recently published online ahead of print in the American Journal of Public Health, one of the country’s most influential public health journals.